crisprVerse/crisprDesignData/README.md

 # Overview

-The `crisprDesignData` package provides ready-to-use annotation data needed needed for the `crisprVerse` ecosystem, for both human and human.
+The `crisprDesignData` package provides ready-to-use annotation data needed needed for the [crisprVerse](https://github.com/crisprVerse) ecosystem, for both human and human.
+Visit our [crisprVerse tutorial page](https://github.com/crisprVerse/Tutorials) to learn how the data are used for performing CRISPR gRNA design.

 # Installation